-In addition, this theatre is outdoors and is home to the largest outdoor pipe organ and gorgeous architecture.
+The Spreckels Organ Pavillion is home to the largest outdoor pipe organ and is surrounded by gorgeous architecture.
 During the year they perform many symphonies here.

 Fun Fact: The Beatles and The Rolling Stones played concerts here in the ’60s.
 Apparently, sales were not that great.
 Imagine if they played here today?
 I would pay an obscene amount to see that!

 A great activity for children.
 With shows running three times a day on Saturday and Sunday.
 They also have some showtimes during the week.
 You can check out the schedules here!